aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/additional-doc.md

 Follow this instruction when you need to take down the validator node and cleanup the resources used by the node.

+Before you shutdown the node, you should make sure to leave validator set first (will take effect in next epoch)

+    ```
+    aptos node leave-validator-set --profile ait3-operator
+    ```

 ### Using source code

 - Stop your node.